HiJohnDoe/jd_actions/README.md

-## This Repo usage: Regular updates source code of 'jd auto checkin'.
+### This Repo usage: Regular updates source code of repoes for JD auto checkin.